 If you look around you will see the players sipping tea with milk or a Coke.
 It is therefore not surprising that the nightlife is rather quiet.
 There are a few bars and clubs but nighttime activity usually means shopping till late, eating and enjoying the shows or entertainment from the few casino hotels, rather than partying the night away at a club.

 The Macallan Whisky Bar & Lounge

 This is Macallan’s signature bar and lounge and has the largest Macallan collection in Asia.
 You can expect the usual: big leather sofas, big chunks of ice, big choice and even a fireplace.
 This is a sort of gentlemen’s club in countryside England, only that you are still in Macau.
 Have a look at the first whisky in the world which is on display.

 Best Luxury hotels in Macau

-Macau has more luxury hotels that any other place.
-The choice is staggering and pretty much every international chain plus all the big names in the gambling industry have a luxury outpost in Macau.
+The choice for luxury hotels is staggering and pretty much every international chain plus all the big names in the gambling industry have a resort in Macau.
 I have separated the options by area so if you are mostly after the culture, history, food and heritage of Macau, you are better off staying on the Macau side.
 These are the best luxury hotels in Macau.

 For a more in-depth look at where to stay in Macau read this article.